tobiasrausch/sv/README.md

 ### Germline Structural Variants

 Before we dive into structural variant (SV) calling, let's get an idea of how SVs look like in long-read sequencing data.
-For this I have prepared a [BED file](https://bedtools.readthedocs.io/) with some "simple" germline structural variants like deletions and insertions and one complex example.
+I have prepared a [BED](https://bedtools.readthedocs.io/) file with some "simple" germline structural variants like deletions and insertions and one complex example.

 ```bash
 cat svs.bed